 The Dallas Tornado team was assembled in the summer of 1967, and was registered for the first season of

 the NASL (North American Soccer League) in 1968.
-The coach, Bob Kap, travelled around Northern Europe
+The coach, known as Bob Kap, travelled around Northern Europe

 recruiting young players who could portray a stereotypical "All-American" image - most of the players were